15 Amazing Westchester Restaurants Open on New Year's Eve

 The Mount Kisco eatery is offering two seatings on New Year's Eve with two menus to match.
 For $65 at 6 p.m., starters include crab cake, tomato caprese, or kale and arugula salad followed by entrées like Winston's brick chicken, fennel crusted salmon, sliced hanger steak, and muchroom pasta; topped off with a dessert of either tiramisu or a mini cheesecake trio.

 The 9 p.m. $115 menu starts with hamachi crudo, shrimp cocktail, or roasted butternut squash salad; then either filet mignon, Morocan duck breast, pan-seared halibut, diver scallops, or mushroom pasta; and dessert of the mini cheesecakes or the "Dirsty Winston" — chocolate cake with chocolate mousse, chocolate wafer, hazelnut ganache, caramel cream, chocolate glaze, and raspberry sorbet!

 Bonus: Boro6 Wine Bar

 Okay, maybe instead of staying out all night drinking and getting stuck in traffic you’d prefer to go out for breakfast New Year’s Day (and do your drinking then).
-If that’s the case, or you just need a little hair-of-the-dog, Boro6 has you covered with a glorious a la carte New Year’s brunch beginning at 11 a.m.
+If that’s the case — or if you just need a little hair-of-the-dog — Boro6 has you covered with a glorious a la carte New Year’s brunch beginning at 11 a.m.